 The DB5 was also created in a fashionable convertible body-style and as a one-off shooting brake for company lead David Brown, but the two-door hardtops are the most recognizable and affordable examples of 1963’s most advanced car.

-Click past the jump for the full review of the 1972 - 1974 BMW 2002tii, with special highlights on this sport model’s extra performance and style.
+Click past the jump for the full review of this cherished dream car.

 One of the key selling points to any car’s success is its design.
 Even if the brand of a car is unknown, with the help of a good design, it can grab positive attention from the most discerning of critics.
 This focus on beauty is the main reason so many brands invest millions of dollars in design studios.